-- With a hacksaw, cut the end of the MI cable square and file the end smooth. - Ensure that the end of the MI cable is straight for approximately the tail length "L" required plus 3 in (7.5 cm).
-Place a mark on the sheath for the tail length required (12 in (30 cm) is standard).
-This is the length of sheath to remove. - If using the Sheathmaster Stripping Tool, place a second mark 1 in (2.5 cm) behind this first mark as shown.
-If using the Ratchet Type Stripping Tool, place the second mark 1-1/2 in - (3.8 cm) behind the first mark.
-The sheath will only be stripped back to the first mark exposing the solid conductor.
-The second mark from the end is used to correctly position the handvise as an end-stop for final stripping - For details on using the Sheathmaster Stripping Tool, refer to instruction H59039 supplied with the tool; for the Ratchet Type Stripping Tool, refer to instruction H57842 supplied with the tool.
-An alternate method of stripping the cable sheath using a tubing cutter and side cutters is shown in Appendix C.
+- With a hacksaw, cut the end of the MI cable square and file the end smooth. - Ensure that the end of the MI cable is straight for approximately 15 in (38 cm) and place a mark on the sheath 12 in (30 cm) from the end of the cable.
+This is the length of the outer copper sheath to remove; inner sheath (shield) will be exposed. - If using the Sheathmaster Stripping Tool, place a second mark 1 in (2.5 cm) behind this first mark as shown. - For details on using the Sheathmaster Stripping Tool, refer to the instruction supplied with the tool; An alternate method of stripping the cable sheath using a tubing cutter and side cutters is shown in Appendix D.